Macreat/DigitalDesingLR/devEnv/sim/sineGen/docs/designNotes.md

 // RC gives a POLO to manage this frequency ON 48Khz.
 Which RC values can manage this?
 // USE A mosfet transisotr and capacitor for a specifi frequency managed.

+// apply exponencial for the SINE WAVE generated.